dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 3.7.4 brings some minor feature improvements.
+Version 3.8.0 brings simplifications and improvements to the cron tasks, as well as a number of other bug fixes and improvements.

 == Donating ==